 Feel free to ask us about your allergy needs.

-Because they taste amazing!
+Because sugar filled treats taste amazing!

 Salad is awesome and treats are awesome.
 We happen to be talented at making treats, so that's what we do.

 We believe in body autonomy and people making their own decisions about what to put into them.

 We believe when eating treats, they should be damn tasty!
 Because life is too short for bad desserts - or body shaming <3

 So eat all the treats, eat none, or some as part of a balanced diet.
 It's 100% up to you!